-Medical patients may grow as many as many as six plants, with no more than three being mature (flowering) at any one time.
+Medical cardholders may grow as many as many as six plants, with no more than three being mature (flowering) at any one time.

 All marijuana grown at home is must be out of sight, and any marijuana produced by the plants in excess of possession limit of two ounces is to be kept at home in a secure facility.
 Any person caught cultivating more than six plants is subject to six months in jail and fines up to $1,000.

 Neither medical nor recreational marijuana laws in Washington, D.C. allow a person to drive while under the influence.
 This extends to any motor vehicle, including a boat or aircraft.